Welcome to the Huon Valley.

 Almost every weekend, the Valley comes together to celebrate its bounty at a local produce market.
 Markets held at Huonville, Cygnet, Franklin and Judbury are hugely popular.
 Browse markets

-Learn more about our Huon Valley makers and growers on the Huon Valley website.
+Learn more about our Huon Valley makers and growers, visit Tasmania’s Huon Valley website.

 The people of the Huon Valley live here because the place is special to them.
 See for yourself why some have been drawn here from other parts of the world, and learn more about those who’ve been custodians of this place for more than forty thousand years.